walker/html5-boilerplate-for-wordpress/README.markdown

 ### robots.txt
 Tells all search engines that they can read and index all pages.
 This is handled by WordPress so you shouldn't need to move this to the root.

+### humans.txt
+Feel free to edit this and move to root.

 Root Images
 -----------
 These are some images you might put in your site root.